-As the VNR was not publicly available prior to the meeting, the initial version of the Shadow Report presented at the meeting was drafted based on desk research.
-According to the contributions and inputs provided during the meeting, the following SDGs should be the subject of the Shadow Report: 1, 3, 4, 5, 6, 7, 8, 11, 12, 13.
+the subject of the Shadow Report: 1, 3, 4, 5, 6, 7, 8, 11, 12, 13.
 Before the consultation meeting, information about engagement of the EASD in preparing the Shadow Report was shared with the Cabinet of Ms Slavica Djukic Dejanovic, Minister without portfolio responsible for demography and population policy and President of the Inter-Ministerial Working Group for Implementation of the Agenda 2030.
 Representative of the Cabinet participated in the consultation meeting and provided necessary inputs regarding the VNR.
-It was agreed that direct bilateral consultations between the EASD and the Cabinet will take place in torthcoming period.
+It was agreed that direct bilateral consultations between the EASD and the Cabinet will take place in forthcoming period.